zammad/zammad-admin-documentation/channels/facebook.rst

    :align: center

 In the next screen you can choose if you want to receive tickets from all pages or just selected ones.
-Choose what fits your use case and confirm by clicking "Continue".
+Choose what fits your needs and confirm by clicking "Continue".

 .. figure:: /images/channels/facebook/pages-selection.png